 NSW Provides $45 Million Boost for Gigascale Hydrogen Plant

-New South Wales (NSW) has announced a $45 million agreement to support the establishment of a giga-scale renewable production plant on Koorangang Island, located in the Hunter region.
-This project, led by Origin Energy, aims to power the surrounding industrial hub while transitioning away from fossil gas, with the primary goal of producing 5,500 tonnes of green hydrogen annually for energy storage and industrial processes.
+New South Wales (NSW) has announced a $45 million funding agreement to support the establishment of a giga-scale renewable hydrogen production plant on Koorangang Island, located in the Hunter region.
+This project, led by Origin Energy, aims to power the surrounding industrial hub while transitioning away from fossil gas, with the primary goal of producing 5,500 tonnes of annually for and industrial processes.

 This substantial funding injection from the NSW government follows a previous commitment of $70 million from the federal government in July, highlighting the government's support for the development of hydrogen projects on a large scale.
 Origin Energy's general manager for Future Fuels, Ryan Willemsen-Bell, underlined the importance of government support in bridging the commercialization gap for hydrogen projects and demonstrating the feasibility of large-scale hydrogen production.